AKdevi99/AKdevi99/README.md

 # Greetings, Fellow Engineers! 👋

-I'm Aditya Singh, a budding code crafter and engineering enthusiast setting sail on the thrilling journey of frontend web development.
+I'm Aditya Singh, a budding code crafter and engineering enthusiast setting sail on the thrilling journey of Full-Stack web development.
 Welcome aboard my GitHub profile!

 🌐 **About Me**